-Jeff Rubin was the Emergency Manager for Tualatin Valley Fire & Rescue, Oregon’s largest fire district, from 2001-2019.
-He has been involved in science, hazards, and health preparedness at local, state, and national levels, including the Mount Hood Regional Coordination Plan and the Oregon Resilience Plan.
-Before his time in Oregon, he was a field medic and cross-trained as a call-taker and dispatcher for Austin/Travis County Emergency Medical Services.
-At Austin EMS he served as a Hazardous Materials Captain and Swiftwater Rescue Instructor in the Special Operations Section, working in mass casualty planning, hazmat/WMD planning, training, and response, and hospital preparedness.
+Jeff Rubin was the emergency manager for Oregon’s largest fire district from 2001-2019.
+He has been involved in science, hazards, and health preparedness at local, state, and national levels, including the Mount Hood Regional Coordination Plan, Oregon Resilience Plan, and Oregon’s Crisis Care Guidelines.
+In a prior life, he was with Austin/Travis County Emergency Medical Services, where he was cross-trained as a field medic and call-taker/dispatcher.
+At ATCEMS he also served as Hazardous Materials Captain and Swiftwater Rescue Instructor in the Special Operations Section, working in hospital preparedness and mass casualty, hazmat, and WMD planning, training, and response.
 He was a volunteer Fire/EMS/Rescue responder and company officer with Travis County (TX) ESD#4 for 13 years, and has consulted in safety and emergency preparedness since the 90s.
 Jeff has a BS in Geology & Geophysics from Yale and an MA and PhD in Geological Sciences from the University of Texas at Austin, where he was a research scientist and later Assistant Dean for Environmental Health & Safety.
-He has presented at numerous national and international conferences, and has published in various geological, medical, safety, and emergency management journals.
-Jeff serves on the National Academies of Science, Engineering, and Medicine’s Board on Earth Sciences and Resources and is a Fellow and elected Councilor for the Geological Society of America.
-He is particularly proud that he was able to teach Incident Command for Geologists and Geology for Incident Commanders to separate audiences in the same month.
+He has presented at national and international conferences, and has published in and provided peer review for geological, medical, safety, and emergency management journals.
+Jeff serves on the National Academies of Science, Engineering, and Medicine’s Board on Earth Sciences and Resources, is a Fellow and elected Councilor for the Geological Society of America, and teaches for the Oregon Tech/OHSU EMS Program.
+He is particularly proud to have taught Incident Command for Geologists and Geology for Incident Commanders to separate audiences in the same month.